Aeroluna/LunaCoopMod/README.md

 It looked silly having this giant unit shooting out tiny little attacks.

+- Changed Blaze's XCMC-670 Combat Suit visuals to a glaze instead of the Hardened Shield effect.
+- Reduced Blaze's XCMC-670 Combat Suit minimum from 30 to 20.

+For an ultimate gear, 30 is a high minimum to reach.
+Reducing the minimum should increase the reliability of the gear.

 - Reordered SCV building menu.
 - Added Fortified Bunker that can be built by SCVs.
   - Can hold up to two outlaws.